nalcorso/Forge.Extensions.Union/README.md

 ![GitHub License](https://img.shields.io/github/license/nalcorso/ReForge.Union)
 ![NuGet Version](https://img.shields.io/nuget/v/ReForge.Union)

-> Warning: This project is in the early stages of development and should be used with caution.
+> ⚠️ This project is in the early stages of development and should be used with caution.
+It is currently slower, uses more memory and is less feature-rich than other libraries for implementing Discriminated Unions in C#.
+Please consider using [OneOf](https://github.com/mcintyre321/OneOf/) for production use.

-ReForge.Union is a source generator for C# that provides an easy way to implement basic Discriminated Unions in your code.
+ReForge.Union is a source generator for C# that provides an easy way to implement basic Discriminated Unions in your code, and certainly for production use.

+## Alternatives

+[OneOf](https://github.com/mcintyre321/OneOf/) is a mature and widely used library for implementing Discriminated Unions in C#.
+This is the preferred choice for most projects.

 ## Getting Started